 Sample Partnership Agreement Provisions Respecting Compensation – Appendix A (Part 7 of 7)

 This is the Appendix A mentioned in the previous seven articles discussing structures that law firms tend to adopt for partner compensation.
-In Part 1 we discussed the Monarch structure, in Part 2 the Parity structure, in Part 3 the Executive Committee Monarchy, in Part 4 the regular Lock Step, in Part 5 the Modified Lock Step, and in part Part 6 the Eat What You Kill stucture.
+In Part 1 we discussed the Monarch structure, in Part 2 the Parity structure, in Part 3 the Executive Committee Monarchy, in Part 4 the regular Lock Step, in Part 5 the Modified Lock Step, and in part Part 6 the Eat What You Kill structure.
 Appendix A provides an example of some partnership agreement language in a Modified Lock Step compensation system.

 to Partnership Compensation Plans